agvolkov5/schedule-notifier-bot/README.md

 # Schedule Notifier Bot
 ## About

-Helpful solution notificating students about classes schedule.
-This telegram bot wakes up via CRON and sends message about a today's and tomorrow's schedule.
+It's a helpful tool notificating students about their classes schedule.
+This telegram bot wakes up via CRON and sends you a message about today's and tomorrow's schedule.
 You can manage a timetable in `schedule.json` file.
-Also, you can point days off in this file.
-An example of `schedule.json`:
+Also, you can specify days off in this file.
+Here is an example of `schedule.json`:
 ```json
 {
 	"timetable": [